b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 [Dictionaries in
 Julia](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) are a
 sort of mapping.
 Just like an ordinary dictionary is a mapping between a word and its definition.
-We say that the mapping is between `key` and `value`.
+Here, we say that the mapping is between `key` and `value`.
 For instance let's say I want to define an English-Polish dictionary.

 ```jl
 s = """